 How long does it take to become an Indiana Notary Public?

 The eight-year $5,000 Indiana notary bond purchased from the American Association of Notaries are issued within one business day.
-Online applications completed at the Indiana Secretary of State website speeds up the application process.
-If all the information is completed correctly at the Secretary of State's website, you will receive a confirmation letter by email within 1-2 business days.
-The confirmation letter will have a link to print out your Indiana notary public commission certificate.
+Completing an application online at the Indiana Secretary of State website speeds up the application process.
+If all the information is completed correctly at the Indiana Secretary of State's website, you will receive a confirmation letter by email within one to two business days.
+The confirmation letter will have a link to follow to print out your Indiana notary public commission certificate.

-An Indiana notary term is for 8 years.
-To verify when your term begins and ends you'll have to take a look at the effective and expiration dates of your Indiana notary public commission certificate that is issued to you when your application was approved.
-To continue performing notarial acts as a an Indiana notary after your current expiration date you'll have to renew your commission before your notary term expires.
+An Indiana notary term is for eight years.
+To verify when your term begins and ends you'll have to take a look at the effective and expiration dates on the Indiana notary public commission certificate issued to you when your application was approved.
+To continue performing notarial acts as an Indiana notary after your current expiration date, you'll have to renew your commission before your notary term expires.
 Please click here to renew your commission.

 The Indiana notary bond can be purchased online at https://www.indiananotary.com/how-to-become-an-indiana-notary/.
-The cost for the 8-Year $5,000 Indiana notary bond is $50.00.
+The cost for the eight-year, $5,000 Indiana notary bond is $50.00.
 Notary bonds are issued within one business day.

 The State of Indiana requires all Indiana notary applicants to purchase a notary bond to protect the public from any errors and omissions the notary may commit.

-Does the Indiana notary bond protects me if I get sued?
+Does the Indiana notary bond protect me if I get sued?